maybe-finance/maybe/README.md

 And dozens upon dozens of smaller features.

-## Building the app
+## Getting started

 This is the current state of building the app.
-You'll hit errors, which we're working to resolve (and certainly welcome PRs to help with that).
+We're actively working to make this process much more streamlined!

 You'll need Docker installed to run the app locally.